 Given the word alignment between the input and RBMT translation, hierarchical rules, phrasal translations and their associated model parameters, are extracted for the complete RBMT corpus using suffix arrays (Lopez, 2008).
-The extraction setup needs to identical to translation model construction of the SMT core system, that is, both allow the same number of gaps, the same maximal length of phrases, etc. Even though, the model parameters in this model is not directly comparable to the core models, as the hierarchical model built for the RBMT corpus are estimated based on a corpus much smaller than the model of the core system.
+The extraction setup needs to be identical to translation model construction of the SMT core system, that is, both allow the same number of gaps, the same maximal length of phrases, etc. Still, the model parameters in this model are not directly comparable to the parameters of the core model, since the estimation of the hierarchical model is based on the RBMT corpus, which is much smaller than that used for estimating the model of the core system.
 The estimates in the RBMT model tend to have higher values.

-3.3.
-Combined Phrase-table
+3.3 Combined Phrase-table

 The union of the two models, the RBMT model and the statistical model constructed from the training corpus, forms the combined phrase table to be used for final translations.
-We simply add the entries only appear in RBMT translations to the original phrase table.
+We simply add the entries that only appear in RBMT translations to the original phrase table.
 The proposal in this paper differs from the system in (Eisele et al., 2008) mainly in handling the features from both models.

-The previous method extends phrase tables by adding one binary feature for each individual systems, including the SMT core.
-For a phrase pair, the value of such a feature indicating whether the corresponding system produced this phrase pair.
-It is not affordable to include all estimates as the approach need to consider translations from up to 6 RBMT engines, which means at least 24 more features would have to be considered.
-Nevertheless, there are clearly pitfalls when mixing probability estimates over different data sets together.
+The previous method extends phrase tables by adding one binary feature for each individual system, including the SMT core.
+For a phrase pair, the value of such a feature indicates whether the corresponding system produced this phrase pair.